booruguru/UserPie/README.txt

    To use the installer visit http://yourdomain.com/install/ in your browser.
 UserPie will attempt to build the database for you.
 After completion delete the install folder.

--  That's it your good to go!
-In only five steps you have a fully functional user management system.
+6. The first user you create will be the admin.

+-  That's it.
 For further documentation visit http://userpie.com

 //--Notes